-This Official Statement, including the cover page, inside cover, table of contents and appendices, sets forth certain information concerning \$14,200,000 aggregate principal amount of the Los Angeles County Schools Pooled Financing Program 2022-23 Pooled TRAN Participation Certificates, Series A (the "Certificates").
-The Certificates evidence and represent proportionate and undivided interests in (1) 2022-23 Tax and Revenue Anticipation Notes (individually, a "Note" and collectively, the "Notes") issued by certain school districts (collectively, the "Participants") located in the County of Los Angeles (the "County") participating in such series and (2) the debt service payments on the Notes attributable to the Certificates to be made by the respective Participants.
-Each Note is issued pursuant to Article 7.6, Sections 53850 et seq., and particularly under authority of Section 53853, of the California Government Code (the "Government Code"), and separate resolutions adopted by the governing board of each Participant (each, a "Participant Resolution" and collectively, the "Participant Resolutions") on July 26, 2022 (the "County Resolution," and collectively with the Participant Resolutions, the "Resolutions").
+This Official Statement, including the cover page, inside cover, table of contents and appendices, sets forth certain information concerning \$11,800,000 aggregate principal amount of the Los Angeles County Schools Pooled Financing Program 2023-24 Pooled TRAN Participation Certificates, Series A (the "Certificates").
+The Certificates evidence and represent proportionate and undivided interests in (1) 2023-24 Tax and Revenue Anticipation Notes (the "Notes") issued by Manhattan Beach Unified School District (the "Participant"), located in the County of Los Angeles (the "County"), and (2) the debt service payment on the Notes attributable to the Certificates to be made by the Participant.
+The Notes are issued pursuant to Article 7.6, Sections 53850 et seq., and particularly under authority of Section 53853, of the California Government Code (the "Government Code"), and a resolution adopted by the governing board of the Participant (the "Participant Resolution") and a resolution adopted by the Los Angeles County Board of Supervisors (the "Board of Supervisors") on August 8, 2023 (the "County Resolution," and together with the Participant Resolution, the "Resolutions").

-The Certificates will be executed and delivered by The Bank of New York Mellon Trust Company, N.A., acting as Certificate Agent (the "Certificate Agent"), pursuant to a Trust Agreement, dated as of September 1, 2022 (the "Trust Agreement"), between the County and the Certificate Agent, as authorized by the Resolutions.
-See "THE PARTICIPANTS" herein for a listing of the Participants and APPENDIX A - "PARTICIPANT INFORMATION AND CASH FLOW STATEMENTS" and APPENDIX B - "PROJECTED COVERAGE AND DEBT SET ASIDE TABLE" for a summary description of certain information relating to each Participant.
+The Certificates will be executed and delivered by The Bank of New York Mellon Trust Company, N.A., acting as Certificate Agent (the "Certificate Agent"), pursuant to a Trust Agreement, dated as of September 1, 2023 (the "Trust Agreement"), between the County and the Certificate Agent, as authorized by the Resolutions.
+See "THE PARTICIPANT" herein for a listing of the Participant and APPENDIX A - "PARTICIPANT INFORMATION AND CASH FLOW STATEMENTS" and APPENDIX B - "PROJECTED COVERAGE AND DEBT SET ASIDE TABLE" for a summary description of certain information relating to the Participant.

-The Notes are being issued to provide operating cash for the Participants prior to their receipt of anticipated tax payments and other revenues.
-Imbalances in the Participants' cash flows, resulting from the timing of expenditures and receipts, require that the Participants borrow funds in order to meet all scheduled disbursements, including current expenses, capital expenditures, and the discharge of other obligations or indebtedness of the Participants.
-Each Participant has pledged, pursuant to Section 53856 of the Government Code and its respective Participant Resolution, certain unrestricted revenues to be received by such respective Participant for the payment, when due, of the principal of and interest on its Note.
-No Participant has any obligation to pay the principal of or interest on the Note of any other Participant.
-The Notes are general obligations of the respective Participant, such Note shall be paid, with interest thereon, from any other moneys of the affected Participant lawfully available therefor, pursuant to Section 53857 of the Government Code.
+The Notes are being issued to provide operating cash for the Participant prior to its receipt of anticipated tax payments and other revenues.
+Imbalances in the Participant's cash flows, resulting from the timing of expenditures and receipts, require that the Participant borrow funds in order to meet all scheduled disbursements, including current expenses, capital expenditures, and the discharge of other obligations or indebtedness of the Participant.
+The Participant has pledged, pursuant to Section 53856 of the Government Code and the Participant Resolution, certain unrestricted revenues to be received by the Participant for the payment, when due, of the principal of and interest on the Notes.
+The Notes are general obligations of the Participant and, to the extent that the Notes are not paid from such pledged revenues of the Participant, the Notes shall be paid, with interest thereon, from any other moneys of the Participant lawfully available therefor, pursuant to Section 53857 of the Government Code.
 See "SOURCES OF PAYMENT FOR THE CERTIFICATES" herein.

-All quotations from and summaries and explanations of provisions of the laws of the State of California (the "State") and acts and proceedings of the Participants contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Certificates, the Notes and the proceedings of the Participants relating thereto are qualified in their entirety by reference to the Certificates, the Notes and such proceedings.
+All quotations from and summaries and explanations of provisions of the laws of the State of California (the "State") and acts and proceedings of the Participant contained herein do not purport to be complete and are qualified in their entirety by reference to the official compilations thereof, and all references to the Certificates, the Notes and the proceedings of the Participant relating thereto are qualified in their entirety by reference to the definitive forms of the Certificates, the Notes and such proceedings.
 Capitalized terms not otherwise defined herein shall have the meanings ascribed thereto in the Trust Agreement.